Palestinian right of armed resistance: Protocol I of the Geneva Conventions

-The authors of this article were referring to wars of national liberation that had accompanied decolonistion, the Israeli occupation of Palestinians and the racist apartheid South Africa.
+The authors of this article were referring to wars of national liberation that had accompanied decolonisation, the Israeli occupation of Palestinians and the racist apartheid South Africa.
 "Alien occupation" refers to territory conquered by a state, but not yet annexed and was inhabited by a different ethnic group.

 While most countries have ratified API, Israel has not.
 However, if API has the status of customary international law, then all states would remain bound by it, even if they have not ratified it.
 Whether Article 1(4) has the status of customary international law is disputed: Clayton Swisher argues it has, but Yoram Dinstein says it has not.

 Jan Hessbruegge writes that while international law is generally neutral in cases of rebellions, the above constitutes an exception that considers a rebellion to be "a lawful exercise of a right to resistance."
 Yoram Dinstein argues that while international law doesn't prohibit such acts of resistance, it also doesn't prevent the occupying state from penalizing those who resist.
 In this view, Palestinians who resist don't have protected prisoner of war status.

 Sahar Francis argues that the right of resistance against occupation is protected by international law, because Article 4 of the Third Geneva Convention grants POW status to "organized resistance movements" who meet certain criteria.